-Personal Income Tax, or PIT, is a direct tax imposed on income of a person, and the amount is based on a progressive rate schedule set out by the Revenue Department of Thailand.
+If you are a foreign individual residing in Thailand you are still required to pay or file for your Personal Income Tax or PIT.
+This type of tax is a direct tax imposed on the income of a person, and the amount is based on a progressive rate schedule set out by the Revenue Department of Thailand.
 Taxpayers are classified as either "resident" or "non-resident".
 For personal income tax purposes, "resident" refers to a person who has resided in Thailand for more than 180 days in that calendar year.

 A resident is liable for tax on income derived from sources in Thailand and on income from foreign sources brought into the country.
 A non-resident is subject to tax only on income derived from employment or business conducted in Thailand and from property located in Thailand.

-Typically, a taxpayer is required to calculate their tax liability, file a return and pay any tax due any on a calendar year basis.
-The return and payment is made to the Revenue Department by the last day of March in the year following the taxable year.
+Typically, a taxpayer is required to calculate their tax liability, file a return and pay any tax due on a calendar year basis.
+The return and payment are made to the Revenue Department by the last day of March in the year following the taxable year.

 Perhaps the best-known type of withholding tax is the Personal Income Tax deducted by an employer from an employee's wages, but there are many other types of transactions in Thailand that are subject to withholding tax.

-Juslaws & Consult's lawyers have extensive knowledge on Personal Income Tax Laws in Thailand and experience in providing tax planning advice and services to individuals and businesses in Thailand.
-If you require additional information on any of our Taxation services please do not hesitate to contact us.
+Juslaws & Consult's lawyers possess in-depth expertise in Personal Income Tax Laws in Thailand and have considerable experience in offering tax planning advice and services to both individuals and businesses in the country.
+If you need further information on any of our Taxation Services, please feel free to contact us.